Liposuction vs Tummy Tuck

 First, a tummy tuck is typically performed under general anesthesia.
 A horizontal incision is made across the lower abdomen.
 Every effort is made to locate the incision where it will be well-hidden by the bikini line.
 Then, excess skin is trimmed and the abdominal skin is pulled taut for a flatter appearance.
 In some cases, an additional, circular incision will be made to make an appropriate space for the belly button.

 A tummy tuck is indicated for repairing stretched or weakened abdominal muscles.
 This is achieved by stitching the two vertical muscle groups of the rectus abdominis together with permanent sutures.
 The most common type of abdominal muscle separation occurs along the vertical line between the two major muscle groups of the abdomen, a condition called rectus diastasis.

 After the muscles have been tightened and excess skin removed, sutures close the incision sites.
-Drains, compression garments, and surgical dressings are applied to protect the treated area as it heals.
+Drains, and surgical dressings are applied to protect the treated area as it heals.

 Results of Liposuction vs Tummy Tuck

 Both liposuction and tummy tuck can achieve a flatter, smooth stomach with long-term results.
 Weight gain in the future can impact the results of both procedures.

 Liposuction permanently removes excess fat tissue from the body, which will not return to the treated area unless there is future weight gain.
 Most patients are encouraged by their great liposuction results, which instills a newfound enthusiasm for healthy habits.

 The results of a tummy tuck are permanent unless there are future pregnancies or weight gain that can re-stretch the abdominal wall.
 The excess skin is permanently removed by the procedure.
 Tummy tucks will leave a visible surgical scar along the lower stomach, but this will continuously fade over time.